On the structure and the joint spectrum of a pair of commuting isometries: The Zero Defect Case

 \subsection{Structure}

+This subsection is mainly a rephrasing of known results.
 If one of the $V_i$'s is a unitary, then it is trivial to check that the defect $C(V_1, V_2)$ is zero.
 The following example is the prototypical example of a pure pair of commuting isometries with defect zero; this example serves as a building block in the general structure, see Theorem \ref{thm:zero struc}.

 \begin{example} Let $\L$ be a non-zero Hilbert space and $W$ be a unitary on $\L.$ Consider the commuting pair of isometries $(M_{z}\otimes I_\L, I_{H^2_\D}\otimes W)$ on $H^2_{\D} \otimes \L$.
 As $I\otimes W$ is a unitary, the defect $C(M_{z}\otimes I_\L, I_{H^2_\D}\otimes W)=0.$ Also, $\sigma(M_{z}\otimes I_\L, I_{H^2_\D}\otimes W)=\Dc\times \sigma(W),$ by Lemma \ref{ReducingSpectrum} part \eqref{Part6ReducingSpectrum}.
 Also see \cite{Vasilescu}.